Q: What is the Nigeria Public Relations Week?

 Q: Is technology playing a role?

-Q: Any international participation?
+Q: Is there international participation?

 Q: What kind of sessions will be offered?